-- a set (possibly infinite) of states the system can be in - a starting state which is an element of the set of states - a goal test, which is a function that can be applied to any state, and returns True if that state can serve as a goal - a successor function, which is a function that can be applied to a state, yielding a set of states that can be reached from the original state with one primitive step
+- a set (possibly infinite) of states the system can be in - a starting state which is an element of the set of states - a goal test, which is a function that can be applied to any state, and returns True if that state can serve as a goal1 - a successor function, which is a function that can be applied to a state, yielding a set of actionstate pairs; the actions name the different choices that can be made in the state, and each has associated with it the new state that will result from taking the action in the current state

-The decision about what constitutes a primitive step is a modeling decision.
+The decision about what constitutes an action is a modeling decision.
 It could be to drive to the next intersection, or to drive a meter, or a variety of other things, depending on the domain.
-The only requirement is that it terminate in a well-defined next state (and that, when it is time to execute the plan, we will know how to to execute the primitive step.)
+The only requirement is that it terminate in a well-defined next state (and that, when it is time to execute the plan, we will know how to to execute the action.)

-We can think of this model as specifying a graph (in the computer scientist's sense), in which the states are the nodes and the successor function specifies what arcs exist between the nodes.
+We can think of this model as specifying a labeled graph (in the computer scientist's sense), in which the states are the nodes and the successor function specifies what arcs exist between the nodes (where the labels are the names of the actions).